 Try a short summit tour in Hardanger!
 Lilletopp in Tyssedal offers a fantastic view over the Hardangerfjord.
-The café on the summit provides good homemade coffee and light meals.Order
+The café on the summit provides good homemade coffee and light meals.Booking

 Take a short summit hike in Hardanger with unbeatable views!
 Lilletopp in Tyssedal is located between the two national parks Hardangervidda and Folgefonna.
 From the summit, sitting on the edge of the mountain, you can enjoy the view over the magnificent landscape of Sørfjorden, part of the Hardangerfjord.
 The listed hydropower plant, consisting of a guardhouse at Lilletopp and old water tunnels in the mountain, gives this hike an additional highlight.